Curriculum

 FAMILY MEDICINE CENTER

 At the heart of Family Practice is continuity in taking care of your own panel of patients.
 Most residencies start out with minimal clinic exposure and a lot of time in the hospital.
-Our program puts a major emphasis on your personal clinic experience, the foundation of a successful Family Phyisician.
-Our trademarked program is called Clinic Every Day .
+Our program puts a major emphasis on your personal clinic experience, the foundation of a successful Family Physician.
+Our trademarked program is called Clinic Every Day.
 During all three years of the residency you will see patients in the Family Medicine Center 5 days per week, even when you are on call - just like when you are out in practice.

 Being in clinic on a daily basis means: